lcookiel/gbooks-right-click-search/README.md

 <h1 align="center">Google Books Right-Click Search</h1>

-*<a href="#">Google Books Right-Click Search</a> is a browser extension that allows you to search for selected text on Google Books via right-click.*
+*<a href="https://chrome.google.com/webstore/detail/google-books-right-click/hkhjpncidkbbndcddhgdfcjndijdhina">Google Books Right-Click Search</a> is a browser extension that allows you to search for selected text on Google Books via right-click.*

 <hr/>